stevematney/valour/Readme.md

 ### Form-listening

 This will register the appropriate listeners with your form inputs.
-Ensure that a form with the given name exists and that the
+Ensure that a form with the given name exists and that the names of the inputs in the form correspond to the names of the rules you provide to `registerForm`.

 ```javascript
 var validation = require('validation');